dubiouspotions/ld54-firewall/README.md

 ## Build and run

 ```
-make firewall # will generate build/firewall.nes
-make run      # will try to launch mesen with firewall.nes
+make all      # will generate build/firewall.nes. now you can open it with mesen
 ```